williamchanrico/k6-sample/README.md

 # k6-sample

-Sample k6 configurations to execute test runs
+Sample k6 configuration for a quick demonstration.